EmberExperts/ember-custom-actions/README.md

 }
 ```
 #### `type`
-default type of the request (GET, PUT, POST, DELETE, etc..)
+Default type of the request (GET, PUT, POST, DELETE, etc..)

 #### `urlType`
-Base of the URL that's generated for the action.
-If not defined `urlType` is equal `type`;
+Base of the URL which is generated for the action.
+If not defined, `urlType` is equal to the `type` option

 #### `ajaxOptions`
-you can define your own ajax options for example headers.
+Your own ajax options (e.g. headers)

 #### `pushToStore`
-if you want to push the recived data to the store mark this option to `true` and change your application `JSONAPISerializer` to:
+If you want to push the received data to the store, set this option to `true` and change your application `JSONAPISerializer` to:
 ``` js
 // app/serializers/application.js